shaloo/web3-user-personas/docs/personas/persona-1-de-fi-degen.md

 ---
 alias: 1-defi-degen
 title: 'DeFi Degen'
-description: 'All about Defi Degen Persona and how to target them.'
+description: 'All about DeFi Degen Persona and how to target them.'
 ---

 # 1. DeFi Degen: Crypto Carl